ArtistXoder/mozmile/README.md

 1) ```cd MinecraftServer```
 2) ```export PATH=$PWD/jdk-16.0.1+4/bin:$PATH```

+# If doesn't work on boot don't worry
+1) you have to accept the eula
+2) type nano eula.txt
+3) next turn type true
+4) than do control alt exit

 # For Multiplayer Online
 ```here is the download links https://playit.gg/download```
 ```their privacy policy is here https://playit.gg/privacy```